 This method does require some patience but poses less risk than other methods.

 In order to properly air layer, you will need a moisture retentive media such as sphagnum moss or peat-based potting mix.
 You will also need some sort of moisture containment.
-There are ball-shaped encasements available online for this purpose or one could simply use a cut-up plastic party cup or even plastic wrap.
+There are ball-shaped encasements available online for this purpose or one could simply use a cut-up plastic party cup.

 Growing plants from seeds can be incredibly rewarding.
 Seeds can be collected from fruits, vegetables, trees, and even flowering houseplants.
 Your Plant needs to be pollinated.
 Some plants pollinate themselves while others need hand pollination if they are indoors or insect assistance from the natural outdoors.

 After your plant has been pollinated a seed pod of some sort shall form(this can be in the form of a fruit or actual pod.
-After it has dried the seeds can be either removed, cleaned, and stored or they can be left in the pod and stored in a cool dry place.
-The needs of the seed processing will be determined by the type of plant and how it grows as will its method of germination.
+After it has dried the seeds can be either removed, cleaned, and stored or they can be left in the pod.
+The need for seed processing will be determined by the type of plant.

 Regardless of your method of propagation, researching your plant is always recommended.
 Experimenting with different propagation methods to determine what works best for you in your individual environment with your specific plant is a great way to increase your number of plants while learning more about your plant’s preferred care.